I'm Jim McCann. This is TCHOW, where (attempt to) I document many of the things that I do.

-Since February 2014, I've worked as an Associate Research Scientist at Disney Research Pittsburgh.
-It's a heck of a lot of fun.
+From February 2014 until May 2017, I worked as an Associate Research Scientist at Disney Research Pittsburgh.
+It was a heck of a lot of fun.

 I continue to work on games as a hobby, but at a much slower rate than I would otherwise like.

 - IM: I'm mainly on Google Chat these days -- ix at tchow.com.

 - EMail: ix at tchow.com is, again, your best bet.
 But I'm also likely to respond to jmccann at [cs.cmu.edu or umich.edu] or try ix at [cmu.edu or umich.edu].